-Among those provincial precursors of the federal ban is Ontario's strict ban of cosmetic herbicides.
-"The Ontario ban goes far beyond what other provincial and state governments have done limiting the use of pesticides, herbicides, and insecticides...The vast majority are abiding by the rules, and [an Ontario Environment Ministry] study of 10 urban streams shows an 80 percent drop in the three most common chemicals found in pesticides."
+Among those provincial precursors of the federal ban is Ontario's strict ban of cosmetic herbicides in 2009.
+As reported by the Toronto star: "The Ontario ban goes far beyond what other provincial and state governments have done limiting the use of pesticides, herbicides, and insecticides.
+The vast majority are abiding by the rules, and [an Ontario Environment Ministry] study of 10 urban streams shows an 80 percent drop in the three most common chemicals found in pesticides."

-The Canadian Association of Physicians for the Environment, which has reported a rise in children being affected by toxic chemicals, lauded Ontario's ban as "the best in North America...in terms of health protection.
-There’s nothing close to it in North America.
+The Canadian Association of Physicians for the Environment, which has reported a rise in children being affected by toxic chemicals, lauded Ontario's ban as: "The best in North America—in terms of health protection.
 It takes about 250 toxic products off the market so that children, in particular, are not exposed to them."

 Who Does the Federal Ban Affect?

-The Crux of the Federal Feed-and-Weed Ban
+The Crux of the Federal Canadian Weed-and-Feed Ban

 "Pesticides should only be used when and where there is a need.
 Broadcast applications of pesticides over the whole area are warranted only for severe pest infestations that are widespread.
 As pest infestations are typically patchy, spot applications of pesticides to those areas are most often sufficient to ensure adequate control in turf.

-"To be effective, fertilizers and pesticides must each be applied at the appropriate timings, which typically do not coincide.
-Fertilizers are most often applied in spring or early summer, and/or in late summer or fall....
+To be effective, fertilizers and pesticides must each be applied at the appropriate timings, which typically do not coincide.
+Fertilizers are most often applied in spring or early summer, and/or in late summer or fall.

-"These products are unsuitable as a delivery mechanism because they support broadcast application of the pesticide when this might not be warranted.
+These products are unsuitable as a delivery mechanism because they support broadcast application of the pesticide when this might not be warranted.
 Ultimately, fertilizer and pesticide applications should be based on need.
 Fertilizer should only be used if the turf will benefit from additional nutrients, and pesticides should only be used as a broadcast treatment if the pest densities are sufficiently high across the area to be treated.
 Targeted, well-timed liquid formulations of pesticides minimize pesticide use on the lawn and turf sites."